 - A limitation to Humphrey Davy's hydrogen theory of acids was that not all hydrogen–containing molecules are acids.
-Molecules are only considered acids if the hydrogen atoms can be ionised or given away.
-Only hydrogen atoms that can be ionised are described as acidic.
+Molecules are only considered acids if the hydrogen atoms can be ionised or donated away.

 - The acidity of a particular hydrogen is dependent on the stability of the conjugate base.
-This is because if the conjugate base is more stable, then that will also mean that it is going to be less reactive and less likely to hold onto the acidic hydrogen.
+When the conjugate base is more stable, the hydrogen is described as more acidic.

-- For example, hydrogen atoms in methane, CH4, are not easily ionisable because the carbanion which would be formed from methane's deprotonation is highly unstable and thus methane is not considered an acid.
+- Many compounds are not acids despite containing hydrogen atoms.
+For example, hydrogen atoms in methane, CH4, are not easily ionisable because the carbanion, formed from methane's deprotonation, is highly unstable.
+Thus, the four hydrogen atoms in methane are not acidic.

 Strength of Acids and Bases

 - Strength of acids and bases are dependent on their degree of ionisation.
 In the Brønsted-Lowry theory of acid and bases, the degree of ionisation is also referred to as the degree of deprotonation (acids) or protonation (bases).